 - Your score is equal to the dealers.
 This results in an even payout.

-Each time players at your table decide to hit or stand, the odds of winning change.
+Each time players at your table decide to hit or stand (follow always the basic strategy), the odds of winning change.
 This is because the cards that remain in the deck change until the dealer’s hand has concluded.
 You always want to try and beat the dealer at their own game, but you can’t always count on your fellow players to make calculated decisions that maximize their own odds of success.
 In some way, shape, or form, you are at least partially reliant upon the whims of other players when playing blackjack.
-In many ways, your success is beholden to other players at the table, as their reckless play could undermine your entire strategy.
+In many ways, your success is beholden to other players at the table, as their reckless play could undermine your entire blackjack strategy.

 Another choice that can greatly affect the final outcome is when a pair is split.
 It’s really frustrating to lose a game of blackjack because another player did or did not choose to take another card.
 Additionally, if you aren’t allowed to split aces, this affects the total house edge.